 Four Square Cipher

-The ciphertext squares can be generated using a keyword (dropping duplicate letters), then fill the remaining spaces with the remaining letters of the alphabet in order.
-Alternatively the ciphertext squares can be generated completely randomly.
+The ciphertext squares can be generated using a keyword and the remaining spaces will be filled with the remaining letters of the alphabet in order.
+Alternatively, the ciphertext squares can be generated completely randomly.
 The four-square algorithm allows for two separate keys, one for each of the two ciphertext matrices.